jevakallio/react-derivable-tools/README.md

-react-derivable
+react-derivable-tools
 =====================

 Utilities for using [DerivableJS](http://ds300.github.io/derivablejs) with React

+## Deprecated

+This experimental repository has been renamed from `react-derivable` to `react-derivable-tools` in favour of [@andreypopp/react-derivable](https://github.com/andreypopp/react-derivable).

+If you are looking to get started with using DerivableJS with React, I recommend using that library instead instead.

 ## Installation
-`react-derivable` is not on npm yet.
+`react-derivable-tools` is not on npm.
 In the meantime you can install it directly from github...
 ```
 $ npm i --save git+https://git@github.com:jevakallio/react-derivable.git#master
 ```